nus-cs1010-2021-s1/as05-skeleton/questions.md

 - a positive integer n,
-- followed by n lines of strings consisting of `'1'` or `'0'` representing the social network of these n people.
+- followed by n lines of strings consisting of `'1'` or `'0'` representing the contact traces of these n people.
 - followed by two positive integers m and n, representing the ids of a pair of people we are interested in querying.
   An input of i corresponds to the person whose contact